inidun/Project-PM-minutes-and-notes/Source_PM_1_Proceedings.md

   * Along the way, determine how hard it would be to also curate the total, as Corpus 2.
     * Perhaps this Corpus 2 could be curated at a lower level of precision, just as a bag of words (per year), without the subtle details of marked-up individual speeches, etc.

+3 Feb 2021:
+I will create a new .txt file including only the text from the verbatim minutes of the sessions ("Plenary Meetings") of the General Conference.
+Each such file will be called number_language_pm_corr.txt.
+PM for "Plenary Meeting", corr for "corrected" (to show that it is a finished, quality-controlled file).
+So for example: 114592_eng_pm_corr.txt.
+These will be saved in a folder called "Proceedings_PM_txt_files".
+When finished, they will be the content of Proceedings corpus 1.

 ...
 __NOTES re: OCR and other technical matters__

 3 Feb 2021: An OCR test: I opened a PDF (of those I received from UNESCO archive, 214793_eng_0029: the first page of the 1947 Plenary Session) in Adobe acrobat pro, and ran "Recognize text" on English UK, Output: editable text and images, Downsample to: 600 dpi.
 Then copied and pasted the text from the document and put it in a .txt file.
 This produced a pretty messy text, see "Adobe OCR test...", which I have saved in INIDUN_data, in a folder called "OCR_TESTS_Proceedings".

 * How (specifically) did Roger produce the Proceedings .txt files that he scraped in March 2019?
-(Add a note on this here!)
+  * The versions of these documents that you can see in UNESDOC are, in fact, already OCRed texts produced (by UNESCO) from PDFs.
+There is a button you can press to see the original PDFs, but this does not always work (in the case of the 1953 second extraordinary session Proceedings, 114592).

-* Are these good enough to use as is, or do we need to do them again?
+* Are these text files good enough to use as is, or do we need to do them again?
+  * If not: Can we get access to the original PDFs so that we can do the OCR ourselves?